Guardians vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Steven Kwan and the Cleveland Guardians will try to find success Matthew Liberatore when he starts for the St. Louis Cardinals on Friday at 7:10 PM ET, in the first game of a three-game series at Progressive Field.
+The Cleveland Guardians and Jose Ramirez will hit the field against the St. Louis Cardinals and Nolan Gorman at Progressive Field on Saturday, with the first pitch at 7:15 PM ET.

-The Guardians are -115 moneyline favorites in this matchup with the Cardinals (-105).
+The favored Guardians have -120 moneyline odds to win against the underdog Cardinals, who are listed at +100.
 St. Louis is the run-line favorite (-1.5).
-An 8-run total has been set for the contest.
+The total is 8.5 runs for the contest.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.